Hormel Foods Corp. (HRL): Price and Financial Metrics

 HRL Growth Metrics

-- The 4 year net income to common stockholders growth rate now stands at 4.5%.
+- Its 2 year net income to common stockholders growth rate is now at 3.7%.

 The table below shows HRL's growth in key financial areas (numbers in millions of US dollars).